 Environmental allergies in dogs can happen from a variety of indoor and outdoor allergens.
 Some of them include:

 - Tree pollen

 - Mold spores

-While atopic dermatitis is an individual disease, some breeds appear to be affected more frequently.
+Some breeds appear to be affected by atopic dermatitis more frequently.
 These breeds include Golden Retrievers, Labrador Retrievers, Dalmatians, Scottish Terriers, French Bulldogs, West Highland White Terriers, Boxers, Chinese Shar-Peis, Lhasa Apsos, and German Shepherds.

 Dogs can also have allergies to components in food (sometimes called adverse food reactions).
-If a dog is allergic to food, they can get skin reactions, gastrointestinal reactions, or both.
+If a dog is allergic to a type of food, they can show skin reactions, gastrointestinal reactions, or both.

-If a food allergy is suspected, your veterinarian may discuss performing a strict food trial which is currently the only reliable way to diagnose a food allergy.
+If a food allergy is suspected, your veterinarian may discuss performing a strict food trial, which is currently the only reliable way to diagnose a food allergy.
 Unfortunately, skin and blood tests are not proven to be reliable ways to diagnose food allergies at this time.
-Once a good allergy is identified, your vet may recommend certain dog foods.
+Once a food allergy is identified, your vet may recommend certain dog foods.